 Note: In general, it is suggested that you do not change your host adapter ID from the default value of 7, as this gives it the highest priority on the SCSI bus.
-Please also note that if you have 8-bit SCSI devices (narrow), they cannot see host IDs greater than 7.

 Scan Order - This option allows the user to tell the SCSI BIOS and device drivers to scan the SCSI bus from low to high (0 to max) SCSI ID, or from high to low (max to 0) SCSI ID.
-If there is more than one device on the SCSI bus, changing the scan order changes the order in which drive letters are assigned by the system.
+If you have more than one device on the SCSI bus, changing the scan order changes the order in which drive letters are assigned by the system.
 Drive order may be reassigned differently in systems supporting the BIOS Boot Specification (BBS).